LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/outbound-campaigns.md

 ## Terminology

-* **Campaign timeframe** - The campaign timeframe dictates if a new conversation, starting from a visitor who replied to an outbound campaign, will be assigned to this campaign and engagement.
+* **Campaign time frame** - The campaign time frame dictates if a new conversation, starting from a visitor who replied to an outbound campaign, will be assigned to this campaign and engagement.

   **For example:** Campaign timeframe is set from March 24th, 2019 to March 25th, 2019
 * **The consumer replied within the above timeframe:** The conversation will be assigned to a relevant engagement in the campaign (per the entry point).